101arrowz/FileConvert/README.md

 # Tweaking

-If you want to fiddle with the code, open the application in Automator.
+If you want to fiddle with the AppleScript code, open the application in Automator.
+To modify the Python script, right click the app, click "Show Package Contents", navigate to the Contents directory and you should see convert.py.
 (P.S.
 Extremely sorry I forgot to add comments!
 The shell script is pretty straightforward but the Python code is a mess.)